Bajocode/exploring-modern-ios-architectures/README.md

 * **Model**
   * A raw representation of the data
 * **View**
-  * (MVC) ViewControllers are the views
+  * ViewControllers, cells, `UIViews`
-  * Updates it’s state from the View Model by setting up bindings
+  * Updates it’s state from the ViewModel by setting up bindings
-  * UI presentation flow: individual Xibs
+  * Forwards events to ViewModel
 * **ViewModel**
-  * Invokes changes in Model and updates itself + binding View
-  * This project implements bindings through callbacks instead of reactive binds (RXSwift etc.)
-  * Triggers all network call through a `DataManager singleton`

-*A tabBarController is added as a presenter of generic viewControllers*
+  * Mediator between View and Model
+  * `UIKit` independent representation of the View

 ###### ToDo